huggingface/blog/video-encoding.md

 ---
-title: "Using video datasets for Robotics Application"
+title: "Scaling robotics datasets with video encoding"
 thumbnail: /blog/assets/video-encoding/thumbnail.png
 authors:
 - user: aliberts
 - user: cadene
 ---

-# Video encoding: A case study for video datasets in robotics
+# Scaling robotics datasets with video encoding

 Building a library for end-to-end machine learning applied to robotics such as [🤗 LeRobot](https://github.com/huggingface/lerobot) comes with many challenges.
 A big chunk of these is the dataset aspect of things.
 While we have been lucky with LLMs and image generation models to have a huge database of text and images in the form of the internet, we have not been so lucky with robotics.
 In their general form — at least the one we are interested in within an end-to-end learning framework — they come in 2 modalities: videos and state/action vectors (the robot's proprioception and the goal positions).
 Here's what this can look like in practice:

 <center>
     <iframe